JackRedstonia/stacks/README.md

 This project depends on SDL2.
 When build dependencies are in place, compiling is simply `cargo build --release`, and the compiled output should be shipped with the SDL2 dynamic library file.

 ### Linux
-Any nightly Rust toolchain should work.
+Any Rust toolchain should work.
 You will also need development packages in order to compile.
 For example, on Debian and derivatives, run the following command to install SDL2 development packages.
 ```sh
 $ apt-get install libsdl2-dev
 ```

 ### Windows
-Nightly MSVC toolchain is required.
-Follow the `sdl2` crate's instructions on how to install dependencies.
+A MSVC toolchain is required (solely to build `skia-bindings`).
+Follow the `sdl2` crate's instructions on how to install development dependencies.

 ## License
 Mozilla Public License version 2.0.
 See the LICENSE file for more information.